Founder & President

 Born and raised in New York, Louise earned her Bachelor’s Degree in Business Administration at the College of New Rochelle.
 With over 10 years business experience, she became an Assistant Vice President at Guy Carpenter & Company.
 In 2004 she settled in North Carolina and married Edward Cantrell who joined 3rd Special Forces Group.
 During her husband’s Special Forces career, Louise gave up her career and became a stay at home mother caring for their two daughters Isabella and Natalia.
 On March 6, 2012 tragedy struck when their home in Hope Mills burned down.
 Louise survived but her husband Edward and their two daughters perished.
 Louise needed to find a way to honor and perpetuate the memory of Isabella and Natalia so she created the Dancing Angels Foundation.
 As a Gold Star wife, Louise also works to mentor families of fallen soldiers as well as being involved in other military organizations.

-Jen Paquette is currently the CEO of the Green Beret Foundation and is involved in several philanthropic initiatives around the country that support the military, female empowerment and children.
+Jen Paquette is involved in several philanthropic initiatives around the country that support the military, female empowerment and children.
 She has an immense passion for Dancing Angels Foundation mission of ensuring Isabella and Natalia's memories are kept alive.
 The girls loved dance so there is no better way to accomplish this mission then by providing scholarships to aspiring dancers around the country.
 Jen is dedicated to helping build this lasting legacy for the girls.

 Jen brings 25 years of business and fundraising experience.
 Jen earned her B.S. in Business Administration majoring in Supply Chain Management from Arizona State University and her Master's in Public Administration with a concentration in Not-for-Profits and Public Policy from St. Mary's University.
 Jen has been involved with Dancing Angels Foundation since it was a mere idea for Louise.
 She is honored to serve and is committed to Louise and Dancing Angels Foundation.